fabiannabi/Game_of_life_ruby/README.md

 `ruby Game_of_life.rb`

-Generates a Initial grid, and fully fills each space on a probability of 25%
+Generates an Initial 20 by 20 grid, and fully fills each space on a probability of 25% with a living cell "x" or a dead cell "."

-Runs for 50 cicles and aplies the following rules to each an avery new grid generated
+Runs for 50 cicles and applies the following rules to each an avery new grid generated

-Any living cell with fewer than two live neighbours dies, as if caused by underpopulation.
+●Any living cell with fewer than two live neighbours dies, as if caused by underpopulation.\
-● Any living cell with more than three live neighbours dies, as if by overcrowding.
+● Any living cell with more than three live neighbours dies, as if by overcrowding.\
-● Any living cell with two or three live neighbours lives on to the next generation.
+● Any living cell with two or three live neighbours lives on to the next generation.\
 ● Any dead cell with exactly three live neighbours becomes a live cell.

+Prints the new grid, with the result of the new generation of cells

 Adds a 0.2s delay on each iteration of the cicle